 Your exit strategy must be clear, detailed and realistic.
 Anyone who watches Dragons’ Den will know that you must justify a guarantee that you’ll quadruple revenue and secure a buyer in three years.
 Back claims with evidence or risk being overlooked.

 It’s good to be ambitious, but remember that most business angels have long CVs and are experts at identifying wishful thinking.
-As a rule of thumb, it’s better to give modest projections and then explain how the business can go further, than to exaggerate and be called out for over-egging the pudding.
+Far better to give modest projections and then explain how the business can go further, than to exaggerate.

 Not every investment is won after a tense presentation – some evolve over time or happen as part of an existing partnership, but in many cases winning or losing support hinges on a snappy pitch.